MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/cordova-apps/index.md

 * Windows: <your project name>/platforms/windows/assets/www/js

 ## Previewing an application's web resources
-A Cordova application's web resources can be previewed either in the iOS Simulator, Android Emulator, Windows Emulator or physical devices.
+A Cordova application's web resources can be previewed either in the iOS Simulator, Android Emulator, Windows Emulator, cordova-browser, or physical devices.
 In MobileFirst Foundation, two additional live-preview options are available: IBM Mobile Browser Simulator and Simple Browser rendering.

 > <span class="glyphicon glyphicon-exclamation-sign" aria-hidden="true"></span> **Security Restriction:** You can preview your web resources, however not all MobileFirst JavaScript APIs are supported by the simulator.
 In particular, the OAuth protocol is not fully supported.
 However, you can test calls to adapters with WLResourceRequest.
 In this case,
 >